 Gustavo oversees the creative team, driving strategic thinking and creative problem solving across the firm.
 Having worked with agencies around the globe—from Argentina to New York City to Southeast Asia—he’s developed a habit of looking at challenges from myriad perspectives.
 His clients at Pyramid have included Cascade Public Media, Seattle Public Utilities, Meals on Wheels People, and Central Washington University.
 The work he’s led in collaboration with clients and teammates has won international awards for creativity and results, including five Cannes Lions.

 Aaron is an enrolled member of the Naknek Village Tribe in Alaska.
 His culture has created the foundation for many of his beliefs, both personally and professionally.
-Aaron is currently a senior at the University of Washington in Seattle studying Communication and American Indian Studies.
+Aaron is a graduate of University of Washington in Seattle with a degree in Communication and American Indian Studies.
 Aaron is determined to bring Native voices to the forefront of the public conversation.

 Alex oversees the strategic planning of technology systems, computer system deployment, and the management of Pyramid’s facilities.
 He also provides day-to-day technical and office support and coordinates staff training—all of which helps the Pyramid team produce outstanding results for clients.

 Jill finds joy in creating technical solutions that connect people with the causes they care about and the information they need to take action.
 At Pyramid, she leads the web & UX team and partners with clients to create websites that are rooted in strategy, intuitive to use, and easy to maintain.
 Prior to joining Pyramid, she spent more than a decade managing communications and websites for the Seattle Symphony and the University of Washington College of Arts & Sciences.